-- February: Undertake career testing to ascertain suitable careers aligned to personality, strengths and interests
+- February: Complete career testing to identify careers that are aligned to your personality type, strengths, values and interests

 - July/August: Approach people in these industries to conduct informational interviews – aim for 3 information interviews per career area.

-- February the following year: Commence study and tailor your resume for your new career
+- February the following year: Commence study and tailor your resumé for internship opportunities.

-- March: Commence the search for part-time work to complement your studies
+- March: Start the search for internships and/or part-time work in new career area.

 - Make it real.

 Now that you know what an achievable New Year’s resolution looks like, take a moment to review or create three career goals that you’d like to achieve this year.
-By breaking down your big New Year’s resolutions into smart goals, you’ll make it easier to achieve them and attain your dream career.
+By breaking down your big New Year’s resolutions into SMART goals, you’ll make it easier to achieve them and land a job you love.